shahadot786/shahadot786/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
-I am a passionate computer science student & a developer.
+I'm a passionate computer science student & a developer.
 I have been learning programming languages, web development, and computer science-related subjects.
 I am improving my web development skills.
 Every day I want to learn something new and share my knowledge with my others.
 </p>

 <br />